Milan Vilotić: Red Star Belgrade

 In summer 2009 he transferred to Red Star Belgrade.
 In 2010, however, he was diagnosed with a potentially life-threatening condition and missed half of the 2010–11 season.
 After the second half of the season, Vilotić was showing promising potential and was promoted to captain of Red Star for a brief period in the 2011 summer off-season.
 However, at the half-time of a friendly match with F.C.
 Ashdod, Red Star coach Robert Prosinečki got upset at Vilotić and said in a subsequent conference that he was demoted from being Red Star's captain.
 By late November 2011, he was also openly accused in the media by his teammate Cristian Borja of creating a bad atmosphere in the squad with the intention of sabotaging the foreign players that were playing in Red Star at the time.

 Grasshoppers

 In July 2012, Vilotić signed with Grasshopper Club Zürich on a bosman move.
 He quickly became the team's most reliable centre-back and scored a penalty after over-time in the 2013 Schweizer Cup Final.

 Young Boys

 On 31 January 2014, Vilotić moved to the league rivals BSC Young Boys, ending a two-year playing spell with Grasshopper.

 International career

 Milan was part of the 2009 UEFA European Under-21 Football Championship Serbian squad and has played for the Serbia national under-21 football team.
 In April 2010 national team coach Radomir Antić selected him in Serbia squad for a friendly match against Japan in Osaka, but Vilotić failed to debut due to stomach problems.
 In May 2011, he received another call up and played his first game in a Serbia jersey against Australia.
+He would earn two more caps that year.
 In November 2013 Vilotić showed interest in playing for Montenegro on international level.